google/mesop/docs/comparison.md

 ### Execution Model

 Streamlit executes apps in a [script-like manner](https://docs.streamlit.io/get-started/fundamentals/main-concepts#data-flow) where the entire app reruns on each user interaction.
-This enables a boilerplate-free UI development model that's easy to get started with, but requires using mechanisms like [caching](https://docs.streamlit.io/develop/concepts/architecture/caching) and [fragments](https://docs.streamlit.io/develop/concepts/architecture/fragments) to mitigate the performance issues with this model.
+This enables a boilerplate-free UI development model that's easy to get started with, but requires mechanisms like [caching](https://docs.streamlit.io/develop/concepts/architecture/caching) and [fragments](https://docs.streamlit.io/develop/concepts/architecture/fragments) to optimize the performance with this model.

-Mesop uses a component-based model similar to web frameworks where the program is executed once on server initialization and then the component functions are executed in each render loop.
-This provides finer-grained control because global initialization code is executed exactly once.
+Mesop uses a function-based model commonly found in web frameworks where the program is executed once on server initialization and then the page and component functions are executed in each render loop.
+This provides regular Python execution semantics because top-level initialization code is executed exactly once.

 ### Styling and Customization

 Streamlit provides a set of pre-styled components with limited UI customizability using [themes](https://docs.streamlit.io/develop/concepts/configuration/theming).
-This ensures a consistent look but can be restrictive for custom designs.
+Streamlit offers pre-styled components with customization primarily through themes, prioritizing consistency and ease of use over flexibility.

-Mesop provides a low-level [Style](./api/style.md) that exposes CSS properties through a Python API.
-Mesop currently does not provide theming support.
+In addition to providing, Material-themed components, Mesop provides a low-level [Style](./api/style.md) that exposes CSS properties through a Python API.
+Mesop currently provides [limited theming support](./guides/theming.md) with dark theming, but doesn't yet [support theming to other colors](https://github.com/google/mesop/issues/669).

 ### Components

 While Streamlit and Mesop contain many similar standard components (e.g. form, table, chat), Streamlit has a larger set of built-in components, particularly for data science use cases such as data visualization.

-Streamlit has a larger ecosystem of community-developed components, while Mesop has a much more nascent community.
+Streamlit has a larger ecosystem of community-developed components, while Mesop has a more nascent community.

 ## Gradio